The only way to TRULY learn how to make documentaries is…..

 Start Shooting

 Are you making documentaries for the web, mobile devices, television, theater?
 Maybe a combination?
 Keep in mind HOW your movie will be viewed because that can dictate your shooting and storytelling style.
-(Hint: tiny details off in the distance will not be seen on an iPhone)
+(Hint: tiny details off in the distance will not be seen on an iPhone).
+Make sure when you're shooting an event to capture a variety of angles including close-ups, medium shots and wide shots.
+Click here for a list of low-budget documentary filmmaking gear.

-Once all of the footage is shot and you’ve gathered the various production elements, time to start organizing it into a script.
-Here’s a step-by-step guide on scriptwriting for documentaries.
+Once all of the footage is shot and you’ve gathered the various production elements, time to start organizing it into a documentary script.
+Pinpoint the most compelling elements of your story and start crafting "mini-scenes" around those events.
+Remember, a script isn't necessarily what's spoken or a voice-over.
+A script describes what the audience is seeing AND hearing.

 Begin Editing